tmbumaths/python-workshop/docs/day2.md

 # Day 2: Using Libraries and Plotting Functions

-The agenda of today is the following.
+The agenda of today is to import some external libraries and plot mathematical functions.

 [TOC]

 ## Importing Libraries

-To increase the functiionality of any language we use libraries or pre written code.
+To increase the functionality of any language we use libraries or pre written code.

 A very useful library in python is called `numpy` which is used to do numerical calculation in python.
 In order to import a library in python you can use any of the following methods.